-Effective date: This notice takes effect on September 23, 2013 and stays in effect until replaced by another notice.
+Effective date: This Notice takes effect on July 20, 2015 and stays in effect until replaced by another notice.

-This notice tells you about: (1) your privacy rights, (2) each agency’s duty to protect health information that identifies you, and (3) how each agency can use or share health information that identifies you without your written permission.
-This notice doesn't apply to health information that doesn't identify you or your legally authorized representative.
-For purposes of CHIP perinatal coverage, health information includes health information of an unborn child and the mother.
-Please share this notice with everyone on your case who gets health-care benefits or health-care services from an agency.
+This Notice tells you about: (1) your privacy rights, (2) the agency’s duty to protect health information that identifies you, and (3) how the agency can use or share health information that identifies you without your written permission.
+This Notice doesn't apply to health information that does not identify you or your legally authorized representative.

 Your privacy rights: